pachyderm/pachyderm/doc/deployment/deploy_custom.md

 The final manifest is a Kubernetes [`Secret`](https://kubernetes.io/docs/concepts/configuration/secret/).
 Pachyderm uses the `Secret` to store the credentials that are necessary to access object storage.
-The final manifest uses the command-line arguments that you submit to the `pachctl deploy` command to store the parameters, such as region, secret, token, and endpoint, that are used to access an object store.
+The final manifest uses the command-line arguments that you submit to the `pachctl deploy` command to store such parameters as region, secret, token, and endpoint, that are used to access an object store.
 The exact values in the secret depend on the kind of object store you configure for your deployment.
 You can update the values after the deployment either by using `kubectl` to deploy a new `Secret`